 - participating in industry associations and other forums to share and promote best practices for biodiversity conservation.

 - seeking to understand and, where appropriate, participating in development of external policy-making activities that affect our operations, such as those adopted under the U.N.
 Convention on Biological Diversity and national, regional and local biodiversity policies and plans.

 - working with a variety of external organizations to make positive contributions to biodiversity conservation globally and in areas where we operate.

 Wild Files is an infographic story series that spans the world to cover interesting examples of how we deliver on our commitment to environmental stewardship.

 Chevron's management of the oil field on Barrow Island, off the northwest coast of Australia, is recognized as an industry benchmark for the coexistence of petroleum development and biodiversity protection.
 Since operations began in 1964, Chevron has implemented measures designed to prevent the introduction of invasive mammal species and the spread of weeds on this Class A nature reserve.

 Chevron supports the Lekki Conservation Center in Lagos, Nigeria, as part of our effort to preserve nature wherever we operate.
-Across the street from Chevron’s Lagos offices, the urban nature preserve is the only facility of its kind on the Lekki Peninsula.
+Located across the street from Chevron’s Lagos offices, this urban nature preserve is the only one of its kind on the Lekki Peninsula.
 Its 193 acres (78 hectares) of swampland and savannah are home to monkeys, reptiles and birds.

 preserving nature in lagos